 - The proposal identifies important translational science gap(s)/barrier(s) and will recommend innovative approaches/methods that could address this gap.

 - The proposed topic is time sensitive, addressing a current or emerging public health issue or involving an emerging technology or approach of significant importance to translational science.

 - Multidisciplinary team involves at least three (3) CTSA Program hubs collaborating on a critical translational science area, with complementary and diverse team members representing multiple stages (two or more) of the translational science continuum.
-Teams that include some combination of senior, mid-level, junior, and trainee investigators are encouraged.
+Teams should include a combination of senior, mid-level, junior, and trainee investigators.

 - The resulting Synergy Paper should inform future CTSA Program areas of research and training, and will advance a component of the field of translational science.

 - The application identifies new and diverse collaborative teams, potentially building on existing collaborations while including new partners from academia, industry, government, foundations, or patient groups.